felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 started working for a newly-formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
-I had just finished my Masters thesis in particle Physics and was ready to jump into the software world ([this is something I already discussed on this blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/)).
+I had just finished my Masters thesis in particle Physics and was ready to jump into the software world ([this is something I already discussed on my blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/)).

-I was hired as a machine learning scientist, and chipped away at tasks for many months, but clearly things weren't working out.
+I was hired as a machine learning scientist, and chipped away at tasks for many months, but things were clearly not working out.
 With machine learning, I was simply "not on my X", as we say in French, meaning I wasn't in the right context to excel.
 As I naturally started working towards handling the IT of the company and discovering